jmhooper/i3-blocks/README.md

 git clone https://github.com/jmhooper/i3-blocks.git ~/.i3/blocks
 ```

-Then update you i3 configuration to call out to i3 bar with the config file:
+Then update your i3 configuration to call out to i3 bar with the config file:

 ```
 bar {